justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Men are anxious to improve their circumstances but are unwilling to improve themselves; they therefore remain bound.&quot;</em> <br>
+<em>&quot;What we call the beginning is often the end.
+And to make an end is to make a beginning.
+The end is where we start from.&quot;</em> <br>
-— James Allen
+— T.S.
+Eliot

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>